AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/program-member-custom-field-sync.md

    >[!NOTE]
    >
-   >The drop-down will only show Program Member Custom Fields that match the datatype of the Salesforce field.
+   >The drop-down will only show Program Member Custom Fields that match the data type of the Salesforce field.

 1. For additional field mappings, clear the search box and repeat steps 3 through 5.